questdb/questdb.io/blog/2021-06-15-high-cardinality-time-series-data-performance.md

 tags: [clickhouse, timescaledb, influxdb, benchmark, cardinality, telegraf]
 ---

-If you're working with time series data, you've likely heard about or even run directly into high-cardinality data.
-This might sound like an intimidating subject if you're unfamiliar with it, but this article explains what cardinality is and why it crops up often with databases of all kinds.
-There are use cases such as IoT and monitoring where high-cardinality is more likely to be a concern.
-Still, a solid understanding of this concept helps when planning general-purpose database schemas and understanding common elements that can influence performance.
+If you're working with large amounts of data, you've likely heard about high-cardinality or ran into issues relating to it.
+It might sound like an intimidating topic if you're unfamiliar with it, but this article explains what cardinality is and why it crops up often with databases of all types.
+IoT and monitoring are use cases where high-cardinality is more likely to be a concern.
+Still, a solid understanding of this concept helps when planning general-purpose database schemas and understanding common factors that can influence database performance.

 <!--truncate-->

-## What is high-cardinality time series data?
+## What is high-cardinality data?

 Cardinality typically refers to the number of elements in a set's size.
 In the context of a time series database (TSDB), rows will usually have columns that